-- When it is determined by the PCC that there is a particular need for the seal to be attached - Where any of the contracting parties require it - 3.4.2 To consider, in consultation with the Chief Finance Officer, whether to provide indemnity to the PCC and to deal with or make provision to deal with other matters arising from any proceedings relating to them.

-3.4.3 To consider and approve, in consultation with the Chief Finance Officer, provision of indemnity and/or insurance to individual staff of the PCC in accordance with the Local Authorities (Indemnities for Members and Officers) Order 2004.

-3.4.4 To make financial and contractual decisions as outlined in the Financial Regulations and Contract Standing Orders.

-- 3.4.5 To oversee the way that complaints against officers and staff within Northamptonshire Police are managed so this is efficient and effective and to advise the PCC on this basis. - 3.4.6 To fix fees for copies of documents and extracts of documents requested under the Freedom of information Act 2000, or the Data Protection Act 1998, or otherwise - 3.4.7 To make recommendations to the PCC with regard to staff terms and conditions of service in respect of the PCC's staff in consultation with the PCCCFO - 3.4.8 To administer the Independent Custody Visitors (ICV) Scheme and any other volunteer schemes including the appointment, suspension and removal of custody visitors and other volunteers. - 3.4.9 To obtain legal or other expert advice in matters pertaining to the OPCC. - 3.4.10 To commence, defend, withdraw or agree financial settlements of all claim or legal proceedings where required, on the PCC's behalf in consultation with the PCCCFO. - 3.4.11 To facilitate the management of appeals made by police officers against the Chief Constable's decision to require retirement due to ill health and to implement the subsequent awards made, in line with the provisions of the Police and Pensions Regulations - 3.4.12 To consider, with the PCC, any complaint made against the Chief Constable, and where appropriate, to make arrangements for appointing an officer to investigate the complaint.
+- That are £300,000 or above in value over the life of the contract - Which grant or convey an interest in land - Which are grants that are £100,000 or above - When it is determined by the PCC that there is a particular need for the seal to be attached - Where any of the contracting parties require it - 8.2.8 To consider, in consultation with the Chief Finance Officer, whether to provide indemnity to the PCC and to deal with or make provision to deal with other matters arising from any proceedings relating to them. - 8.2.9 To consider and approve, in consultation with the Chief Finance Officer, provision of indemnity and/or insurance to individual staff of the PCC in accordance with the Local Authorities (Indemnities for Members and Officers) Order 2004. - 8.2.10 To make financial and contractual decisions as outlined in the Financial Regulations and Contract Standing Orders. - 8.2.11 To oversee the way that complaints against officers and staff within Northamptonshire Police are managed so this is efficient and effective and to advise the PCC on this basis. - 8.2.12 To manage the PCC's budget in accordance with Financial Regulations. - 8.2.13 To fix fees for copies of documents and extracts of documents requested under the Freedom of information Act 2000, or the Data Protection Act 1998, or otherwise - 8.2.14 To make recommendations to the PCC with regard to staff terms and conditions of service in respect of the PCC's staff in consultation with the Chief Finance Officer. - 8.2.15 To administer the Independent Custody Visitors (ICV) Scheme and any other volunteer schemes including the appointment, suspension and removal of custody visitors and other volunteers. - 8.2.16 To obtain legal or other expert advice. - 8.2.17 To commence, defend, withdraw or settle any claim or legal proceedings where required, on the PCC's behalf in consultation with the Chief Finance Officer.

-- 3.4.13 To respond to consultations on proposals affecting the PCC. - 3.4.14 To ensure that appropriate arrangements are in place to gather community's views on policing and crime in Northamptonshire. - 3.4.15 To ensure compliance with the requirements for publication of all aspects of the Local Policing Bodies (Specified Information Order 2011). - 3.4.16 To decide on whether any information to support a decision taken by the PCC and published by Decision Record should be exempt from being published under the exemptions contained within the Local Government At 1972 - Schedule 12A. - 3.4.17 In the event of the PCC being unable to act for any reason, and if there is a need and before the Police and Crime Panel are able to meet to appoint an Acting PCC, to take urgent decisions of significant public interest, other than those precluded under paragraph 3.2 of this Scheme.
-Where decisions are taken under this provision, the Chief Executive will inform the PCC at the earliest opportunity. - 3.4.18 To ensure compliance with the responsibilities of the PCC as the Pension Supervising Authority for the Chief Constable Pension. - 3.4.19 Specific financial delegations to the Chief Executive include: - To sign all contracts on behalf of the Police and Crime Commissioner in accordance to the financial regulations and contract standing order - To approve exceptional cases in the provision of police advice and assistance to international agencies because the total cost is £4,000 or more (including air flights, accommodation and salary costs of the police officer or member staff) or it is a sensitive case involving travel to a politically sensitive country
+- 8.2.18 To facilitate the management of appeals made by police officers against the Chief Constable's decision to require retirement due to ill health and to implement the subsequent awards made, in line with the provisions of the Police and Pensions Regulations. - 8.2.19 To consider, with the PCC, any complaint made against the Chief Constable, and where appropriate, to make arrangements for appointing an officer to investigate the complaint. - 8.2.20 To respond to consultations on proposals affecting the PCC. - 8.2.21 To ensure that appropriate arrangements are in place to gather community's views on policing and crime in Northamptonshire. - 8.2.22 To ensure compliance with the requirements for publication of all aspects of the Local Policing Bodies (Specified Information Order 2011). - 8.2.23 To decide on whether any information to support a decision taken by the PCC and published by Executive Order should be exempt from being published under the exemptions contained within the Local Government At 1972 Schedule 12A. - 8.2.24 In the event of the PCC being unable to act for any reason, and before the Police and Crime Panel are able to meet to appoint an Acting PCC, to take urgent decisions of significant public interest, other than those precluded under paragraph 6.3 of this Scheme.
+Where decisions are taken under this provision, the Chief Executive will inform the PCC at the earliest opportunity.
+See also paragraphs 13.5.1 and 13.5.2 - 8.2.25 To ensure compliance with the responsibilities of the PCC as the Pension Supervising Authority for the Chief Constable Pension